 - A dialog will appear.
 Choose your DBMS from the drop-down menu on the right, and the text field below will change to the correct create statement for the entire page.

 No matter your role, Lucidchart can be a powerful solution when it comes to automating your visual documentation process.
-With automated data linking, automated org chart generation, mind maps, AWS architecture import, UML sequence markup, and ERD diagram import/export, you can save time to focus on solving the problems you care about most.
+With automated data linking, automated org chart generation, mind maps, AWS architecture import, UML sequence markup, and ER diagram import/export, you can save time to focus on solving the problems you care about most.